 The Youth Offending Service’s Community Involvement Team is looking for volunteers

-- To act as an Appropriate Adult in support of either a juvenile or a vulnerable adult detainee and to ensure that the detained person for whom you are acting understands what is happening to them and why - we are particularly looking for Appropriate Adults to support the Bridgwater Custody Suite - more information.
+- To act as an Appropriate Adult in support of either a juvenile or a vulnerable adult detainee and to ensure that the detained person for whom you are acting understands what is happening to them and why (not currently recruiting).

 - Panel Volunteers to work with other Panel Members and the Youth Offending Service Youth Justice Practitioners to devise individual and imaginative programmes of work to address young people’s offending behaviour

 - Reparation Volunteers to support young people to fully participate in their reparation work